College of Law

 EDR BLOG

-The Wallace Stegner Center’s Environmental Dispute Resolution (EDR) Program fosters a culture of collaboration around the environment, natural resources, and broader public policy issues, with a particular focus on Utah and the Mountain West.
-We do so through helping professionals in natural resource and public policy fields build their capacity to be more skillful in engaging with and working through conflict.
+The Wallace Stegner Center’s Environmental Dispute Resolution (EDR) Program fosters a culture of collaboration around environmental, natural resource, and broader public policy issues by helping people be more skillful in working through conflict.
+In particular, we focus on building capacity for collaboration through training, thought leadership, and collaboration assistance and advising.

 The EDR Blog advances our mission by sharing key ideas, concepts, resources, tools, and lessons learned related to conflict and collaboration.
 Blog posts are written by EDR Program staff and partners and are carefully curated to focus on timely and relevant topics.